tinkertrain/generator-starter/README.md

 	README.md

-After that run, to watch for changes and compile sass, autoprefix the css, livereload
+After that to watch for changes and compile sass, autoprefix the css, and live reload, run:

 	~ grunt watch

-To build the project (uglify, concat, build a custom modernizr)
+To build the project (uglify, concat, build a custom modernizr, compress css)

 	~ grunt build